Support

 There are also reported problems with Office that can exhibit this behavior.
 A minor repair of the Office installation can sometimes correct this.
 A full repair may be required.
 This does a complete reinstall of Office and will require re-entering the registration key !
 A web search on the topic provides more insight.

-02/21/19: Issues running the SBC under Excel 2011 on the Macintosh
+02/21/19: Issues Running The SBC Under Excel 2011 On The Macintosh

-05/17/15: Configuring the SBC Under Excel 2007 and Later on Windows Platforms
+07/02/23: Configuring The SBC Under Excel 2007 And Later On Windows Platforms updated07/02/23

 1) Security Configuration Changes